MaXFeeD/innercore-mod-toolchain/README.md

 To run your first build, run (*Ctrl+Shift+B*) **Build and Push Everything** task.
 This task performs the required setup and builds the whole project.
 If your project contains native code, local NDK installation will be created.
 This can take some time.

+## projects.json

+Thanks to *projects.json* you can use toolchain for any number of projects.
+File contains information about location of projects that can be loaded.
+Value `current` determines which particular folder should be selected right now, each project should be added to the `projects` object.

 ## make.json

 *make.json* is the main configuration file of the project.
 In this file you can specify everything you need to build a mod for Inner Core.
 Most of the work, such as scripts generation and *build.config* creation is done under the hood.